Anatomy

 If no state is necessary, this part is omitted.

 The final part of a token describes the stylistic property being modified.
-Here are some general ideas, but available properties depend on the category:
+Here are some general ideas, but available properties depend on the category:- surface, action, modifier, and control categories handle properties like

 color